Jacques Laffitte

-Jacques Laffitte (24 October 1767 – 26 May 1844) was a leading French banker, governor of the Bank of France (1814–1820) and liberal member of the Chamber of Deputies during the Bourbon Restoration and July Monarchy.
+Jacques Laffitte (/fr/; 24 October 1767 – 26 May 1844) was a leading French banker, governor of the Bank of France (1814–1820) and liberal member of the Chamber of Deputies during the Bourbon Restoration and July Monarchy.
 He was an important figure in the development of new banking techniques during the early stages of industrialization in France.
 In politics, he played a decisive role during the Revolution of 1830 that brought Louis-Philippe, the duc d'Orléans, to the throne, replacing the unpopular Bourbon king Charles X.

-Laffitte was named president of the new Citizen King's Council of Ministers and Minister of Finances (2 November 1830 – 13 March 1831).
+Laffitte was named president of the new Citizen King's Council of Ministers and Minister of Finance (2 November 1830 – 13 March 1831).
 After a brief ministry of 131 days, his "Party of Movement" gave way before the "Party of Order" led by the banker Casimir-Pierre Périer.
 Laffitte left office discredited politically and financially ruined.
 He rebounded financially in 1836 with his creation of the Caisse Générale du Commerce et de l'Industrie, a forerunner of French investment banks of the second half of the 19th century such as the Crédit Mobilier (1852).
 The Caisse Générale did not survive the financial crisis caused by the Revolution of 1848.